canjs/can-meetup/index.md

 ## Meetup Content

-At meetups, we&#8217;ll go over how to build things and use certain features of CanJS.
-Here&#8217;s what we&#8217;ve done in past meetups.
+At meetups, we&apos;ll go over how to build things and use certain features of CanJS.
+Here&apos;s what we&apos;ve done in past meetups.

 ### Building TodoMVC